 Category Archives: Keys to Reconciliation

 Do you often hear about the importance of forgiveness but you are not quite sure how to forgive someone or a situation?
 Do you struggle to forgive?
-Would you like some practical tips to help you forgive?
-Some offenses are … Continue reading
+If you would like some practical tips to help you forgive, you’re in … Continue reading

 What attitude can sabotage an effort to forgive?
 How can your lack of knowledge actually make a situation worse?
 Recently a friend and I went to lunch together.
 On the drive there, I shared with Linda* about my blog to … Continue reading

 Recently, I rode with a couple, friends of mine who had been married for many years.
 I love them but their bickering drives me nuts.

 We had dinner and were driving home from a new and unfamiliar location and he lost his way.
 I’ve changed the names and details to protect their identities.

 “If you would just turn around and go back, you could get on the road the guy at the gas station told you to.”
 Sue* told Bill.*

 Bill replied, “I won’t miss it.
 I know I can get there if I go straight ahead.
 Don’t worry I am in control.”